The Carnegie Collection Diplodocus (1989)

 Paint: 6 colors.
 Pale yellow-green (base color); brown (stripes and spots), light brown (wash); yellow (eyes), black (mouth, pupils), light gray (claws).

 Stamp text: Left-aligned.
-DIPLODOCUS / 88.5 FT (27 METERS) / C 1988 THE CARNEGIE / SAFARI LTD MIAMI, FL
+DIPLODOCUS / 88.5 FT (27 METERS) / C 1988 THE CARNEGIE / SAFARI LTD MIAMI, FL / MADE IN CHINA

 CE mark: None.